Renegade-8086/world-cup-tracker/README.md

 Want to skip manually typing in the scores of the matches that have already been played?

-1. Click this link to download: <a href="https://raw.githubusercontent.com/Renegade-8086/world-cup-tracker/main/current_scores.txt" download>Download Current Scores File (current_scores.json)</a>and choose **"Save Link As..."** to save the file to your device.
+1. 1.
+Click this link to download: <a href="https://YOUR-USERNAME.github.io/YOUR-REPOSITORY-NAME/current_scores.txt" download="current_scores.json">Download Current Scores File</a>
 2. Open the live tracker app link.
 3. Click the **📤 Import Data** button in the header.
 4. Select the `current_scores.json` file you just downloaded.